QuantGen/BEDMatrix/README.md

 Installation
 ------------

-BEDMatrix relies on [Boost.Iostreams](http://www.boost.org/doc/libs/1_59_0/libs/iostreams/doc/index.html) for memory-mapped files.
+BEDMatrix depends on [Boost.IOStreams](http://www.boost.org/doc/libs/1_59_0/libs/iostreams/doc/index.html) for memory-mapped files.
 This is not a header-only library and is therefore not part of the [BH](https://cran.r-project.org/web/packages/BH/) package for R. You will need to install Boost on your system, for example by running `sudo apt install libboost-all-dev` on Ubuntu or `brew install boost` on OS X. Windows is currently unsupported.

 The package is not available on CRAN yet.
 In the meantime, it can be installed using the [devtools](https://github.com/hadley/devtools) package directly from GitHub.